Absolutely (ABC album)

-Absolutely is a greatest hits album by English pop band ABC, released in 1990.
+Absolutely is a greatest hits album by the English pop band ABC, released in 1990.
 It includes most of the band's singles, from 1981 until the album's release.
 A video package featuring their promos was also released.
 A new remix of "The Look of Love" was released to promote the album, but not with approval of the band.